syncfusion-content/xamarin-docs/Xamarin/SfSunburstChart/Getting-Started.md

 ## Add Title

-You can add title to Sunburst chart to provide quick information to the user about the data being plotted in the chart.
+You can add title to sunburst chart to provide quick information to the user about the data being plotted in the chart.
 You can set title using [`SfSunburstChart.Title`](https://help.syncfusion.com/cr/cref_files/xamarin/sfsunburstchart/Syncfusion.SfSunburstChart.XForms~Syncfusion.SfSunburstChart.XForms.SfSunburstChart~Title.html) property as shown below.

 {% tabs %}